 Under Mexican Law and Practice, class headings can be claimed; however, when specific goods or services are not mentioned in particular within the class heading, it is strongly recommended to provide a description including each specific good or service to be protected, using the names of products or services exactly as they appear in the Nice Classification List.

-2.7 What territories (including dependents, colonies, etc.) are or can be covered by a Mexican trade mark?
+2.7 What territories (including dependents, colonies, etc.) are or can be covered by a trade mark in your jurisdiction?

 A Mexican trademark registration is valid/enforceable only within the Mexican Republic.